 ONE: Seek advice from your academic advisor on courses you should take while abroad.

 TWO: Attend Education Abroad Advising, bring a copy of your degree audit, a list of potential courses you may take while abroad, and descriptions or syllabi of these courses (if available) with you to this advising session.
-Your Education Abroad Program Coordinator will advise you on the credit process.
 Some or all of the courses may have already been evaluated.
 To find out if a course has been previously evaluated:

 - Check the course equivalencies in the My Credit Abroad (MyCA) online database.

-- If one or more of your courses are NOT listed in MyCA, you will need to submit a syllabus from the course to the Education Abroad Credit Team in order to request a new course evaluation.
+- If one or more of your courses are NOT listed in MyCA, you will need to submit a syllabus from the course to your Program Coordinator in order to request a new course evaluation.
 In some cases, when a syllabus is not available or has insufficient course information, you will be asked to provide additional course materials.

-When the student arrives in the host country and has successfully registered for a full course load – 12 hours semester / 6-9 hours summer – then the student must complete the Course Verification Form (downloaded from MY SAO), have it signed by the on-site program director and email it back to your UT Program Coordinator.
+When the student arrives in the host country and has successfully registered for a full course load – 12 hours semester / 6-9 hours summer – then the student must complete the Course Verification Form via DocuSign.
 This step must be completed by the deadline set by your program coordinator.

 TWO: Course Syllabus and/or Course Description Form (Only for courses that have not been previously evaluated prior to departure.)

 Students must provide a syllabus in order to request an evaluation of a course.
-In the absence of a syllabus with sufficient information, students should complete a Course Description Form (downloaded from MY SAO).
-The syllabus and/or Course Description Form should be emailed to the Education Abroad Credit Team by the end of the first month of classes at the institution overseas.
+In the absence of a syllabus with sufficient information, students should complete a Course Description Form (downloaded from MyAbroad).
+The syllabus and/or Course Description Form should be emailed to your Program Coordinator by the end of the first month of classes at the institution overseas.

 Affiliated Grades: Credits from affiliated programs are posted by the Graduate and International Admissions Center (GIAC), to the transfer credit section of the official UT transcript.
 Courses and actual grades will appear.
 Students must make a C- or better for credit to be given.
 However, the grades do not compute into the official GPA.
 In most cases, grades recorded on transcripts from affiliates have already been converted from the foreign mark or grade to the American letter grade system.
 Students on affiliated studies programs may not elect for any of their credit from abroad to be posted as Pass/Fail (see GIAC rule on transfer credit).